ZeroBoundLabs/impact-graph/README.md

 # Impact Graph

+## This project has been taken over by Giveth.
+You can see the latest version of the [impact graph here](https://github.com/Giveth/impact-graph)

 ImpactQL is a GraphQL server, that enables rapid development of serverless impact project applications.
 It does this by taking care of the persistance of impact project data.

 [Installation](#installation)